 Armand H. Dorian, MD, FACEP, MMM

-He is a clinical professor of emergency medicine at the Keck School of Medicine of USC, former chair of the Caduceus Society and serves as both a foundation board member and community board member at USC-VHH.
-Dr. Dorian brings nearly two decades of medical experience as an emergency board-certified physician and valued leader and administrator.
-Dr. Dorian has dedicated himself to USC-VHH and the community in which it serves.
+He is a clinical professor of emergency medicine at the Keck School of Medicine of USC, former chair and current member of the Caduceus Society, foundation board member, community advisory board member and serves as the president of the governing board.
+Dorian brings nearly two decades of medical experience, as an emergency board certified physician and valued leader and administrator.
+Dorian has dedicated himself to USC-VHH and the community in which it serves.

 Dorian is a compassionate physician executive, who has been able to inspire, motivate and lead by instilling a culture of honesty, integrity, collegiality, accountability and empathy.
 He is focused on channeling his passion and commitment through great communication and decision-making, allowing his team to express their creativity and innovation, creating an environment for success.

 Consultant to many Fortune 500 companies, Dorian provides a highly sought-after combination of medical, media and business competency.
 He is a problem solver, with a solid track record of leading change and implementing programs to improve patient care, provider wellness and physician engagement, while reducing costs.
 He is data- and evidence-based driven, with the ability to build successful teams and foster positive and collaborative relationships.

 Dorian has a successful, long-standing and deep relationship with all things media, vertically integrated with the entire industry.
 He is a medical expert and host of many television and news shows.
 He has been published in trusted and respected medical and scientific journals.
 He has also been featured in numerous magazines, newspapers and websites.

 He received his medical degree from the John A. Burns School of Medicine at the University of Hawaii and completed his emergency medicine residency at Olive View-UCLA Medical Center.
 He received a Master of Medical Management at the USC Marshall School of Business.